Ringing in your ears? You’re in good company.

-Tinnitus is often described as “ringing in the ears” and is the medical term to explain the perception of sound in one or two ears when no sound is actually present.
-According to a national health study performed by the Centers for Disease Control and Prevention, at least 45 million individuals in the United States suffer from tinnitus to some degree.
-Nearly one-third of them find it so debilitating they seek medical attention for the ringing in their ears.
+According to a national health study performed by the Centers for Disease Control and Prevention, at least 45 million Americans suffer from ringing in the ears, or tinnitus.
+Nearly one-third of them find it so debilitating they seek medical attention for possible relief.

 Symptoms of tinnitus

-With so many individuals suffering from tinnitus, it’s important to investigate what causes the ringing sensation.
-While many cases of tinnitus still remain undiagnosed, there are some common causes which are known to aggravate the condition:
+With so many people suffering from tinnitus, it is important to investigate what causes the ringing sensation.
+While the underlying cause of many cases of tinnitus is never discovered, there are some common causes which, in general, are known to aggravate the condition:

-- Age: Around the age of 60, your hearing tends to worsen.
-This slight loss of hearing is referred to as presbycusis, which can be accompanied by tinnitus.
+- Age: Around the age of 60, hearing sensitivity can start getting worse.
+Hearing loss associated with natural aging is called presbycusis, and it can be accompanied by tinnitus.

-- Loud noise exposure: Being exposed to loud noise on a regular basis from heavy equipment, chain saws or fire arms are common causes of tinnitus.
+- Loud noise exposure: Being exposed to occupational loud noise on a regular basis from heavy equipment, chain saws or firearms is a common cause of tinnitus.
 However, even if you don’t work in a noisy environment, you can still suffer the effects of noise exposure by listening to loud music through headphones, attending live music performances frequently and engaging in noisy hobbies.

 - Unhealthy habits: Researchers are not entirely certain why, but drinking alcohol, smoking cigarettes, eating certain foods and consuming caffeinated beverages can play a role in tinnitus.